tmcgilchrist/ocaml/manual/README.md

 - A LaTeX installation.

-- The HeVeA LaTeX-to-HTML converter (available in OPAM):
+- The HeVeA LaTeX-to-HTML converter (available in opam):
   <http://hevea.inria.fr/>

 Note that you must make sure `hevea.sty` is installed into TeX properly.
 Your